tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 YieldLoop operates through a set of non-custodial, account-segmented vaults controlled by user wallets.
 Each vault is configured with one or more yield or trading engines and participates in a fixed calendar-month execution cycle.

+### Protocol Classification: Verified Settlement Protocol (VSP)

+YieldLoop operates as a **non-custodial Verified Settlement Protocol (VSP)**.

+A Verified Settlement Protocol is a category of financial infrastructure that:
+- Executes user-authorized strategies within fixed accounting windows
+- Enforces deterministic, cycle-based execution boundaries
+- Verifies whether real economic surplus exists only after execution concludes
+- Settles outcomes exclusively at defined settlement points
+- Refuses to recognize or distribute profit prior to settlement finality

+A VSP does not project yield, manage assets, optimize outcomes, or recognize unrealized gains.
+Its function is not to generate returns, but to **verify and settle outcomes with accounting integrity**.

+YieldLoop’s architecture, fee model, and token mechanics are intentionally designed to operate as settlement infrastructure rather than as an investment product, trading platform, or asset management system.

 At the start of a cycle, a user:
 - Connects a wallet
 - Configures strategies manually or selects AI-guided safe settings